DharmaFactory/Singularity/Journals/Launch.md

 And maybe they are cheaters and figure that out and make something like i might start to suggest.

 This is primary blockchain with time of thought recorded per commit

+Can it scale?
+Wait.
+I heard about these things called merkletrees I don't know.
+Maybe the user is suggesting.
+Wait.
+Let me see if I understand this entire prompt is just a resume?
+Is the author a ceo? musical artist?